 So to help we’ve put together the following list of the 10 best stats to keep track of to enable you to improve your golf game across the 4 main disciplines – driving, approach shots, short game and putting.

 The first 5 stats are focused on highlighting ‘major mistakes’ and are the essential ones for all players, particularly beginners and high handicappers.

 The second 5 will help you go a bit deeper into analysing your game as you get better and want to really start honing in on those areas of your golf game that are stopping you scoring better.

 The traditional measurement of driving performance in golf has been ‘fairways hit’.

 This stat measures the percentage of time a tee shot on a par 4 or par 5 comes to rest in the fairway regardless of the club used.

 The problem with it is that it doesn’t tell a very detailed story about the quality of the drives that you play.

-For example a topped tee shot which went 50 yards but ended in the fairway on a 420 yard par 4 would count better for this stat than a 300-yard drive which is in the perfect position to come into the flag but only a couple of yards off the fairway in light rough.
+For example a topped tee shot that went 50 yards but ended in the fairway on a 420-yard par 4 would count better for this stat than a 300-yard drive which is in the perfect position to come into the flag but only a couple of yards off the fairway in light rough.